Parameter Handling#

 True

-The param object can be copy and merge in to other param object as
+The param object can be copied and merged into another param object:

 1# print the key and value pairs stored in a Param object